hizidha/digital-signing-go/README.md

 ```

 #### 3. Enable MongoDB Database
 Ensure you have MongoDBCompass installed and running.
 To install PostgreSQL, visit the [official MongoDB website](https://www.mongodb.com/docs/manual/installation/) and follow the installation instructions.
-Commanly was running at [localhost:27017](http://localhost:27017).
+It will generally run on [localhost:27017](http://localhost:27017).

 #### 4. Complete All Data Requirements in ``.env``
 Complete all variables according to your preferences.